-The sales team is made up of several different roles.
+The sales team is made up of several different roles like, Account Executives.
 Although the title is the same, these positions can have vastly different responsibilities depending on the size and nature of the business hiring for each.

 The Role of Account Executives in Sales Acceleration